Docs

 SPX_BUCKET_URL identifies the bucket Spilled should use for persisted data.
 The exact URL shape depends on the object store implementation.

-Provider Example
+Provider Format Example

-AWS S3 s3://my-bucket?region=us-east-1
+AWS S3 s3://{BUCKET_NAME}?region={REGION} s3://mybucket?region=us-east-1

 Permissions